 - Non-SARA Member States or Territories (e.g., California, Guam, etc.)

 After exhausting the University’s informal and formal processes, described in the handbook, you may file a complaint with the DHE by using the SARA complaint form.
 The DHE SARA complaint form should be used by students who are located in SARA member states and territories.
-This includes all students who are located in SARA member states and territories for the purposes of completing out-of-state learning placements, such as internships, practica, clinical experiences, etc. in SARA member states and territories outside Massachusetts.
+This includes all students who are located in SARA member states and territories for the purposes of completing out-of-state learning placements, such as internships, practica, clinical experiences, etc. in SARA member states and territories outher than Massachusetts.

 Additional information from the DHE’s SARA complaint website is below: